“Flowers are sweet. They have

 (Mary Oliver)

-What can one say of the glory of flowers, the most ephemeral and beautiful of God’s creations?
-The mere sight of flowers reminds us of the sublime horizons that lie beyond the corporeal, yet exist alongside.
-What can one then say of the glory of a flower whose very name speaks of its exaltation as the supreme, Brahmakamal?
-The name Brahmakamal translates as ‘The Lotus of Lord Brahma’.
-One might have observed in pictorial depictions of Lord Brahma, the Creator of the Cosmos, that he holds a certain kind of lotus in his hand.
+What can one say about the glory of flowers, the most ephemeral and beautiful of God’s creations?
+The mere sight of flowers reminds us of the sublime horizons that lie beyond the corporeal, yet exist alongside us.
+What can one then say of the glory of a flower whose very name speaks of its exaltation as the supreme — Brahma Kamal?
+The name Brahma Kamal translates to ‘The Lotus of Lord Brahma’.
+In pictorial depictions of Lord Brahma, the Creator of the Cosmos, he is often shown holding a specific type of lotus in his hand.
 This flower is said to be Brahma Kamal.
-Some myths even say that the Creator of the Cosmos was born of Brahma Kamal, hence the name.
+Some myths even claim that the Creator of the Cosmos was born from Brahma Kamal, hence the name.

 Brahma Kamal is venerated as the official flower of the state of Uttarakhand.
-This hardly comes as a surprise since the state is referred to as ‘Devbhoomi’, the land of Gods.
-What then, other than the favourite flower of Gods could be deemed the state flower of Devbhoomi?
-In fact, the flower is attributed a lot of spiritual significance in many Hindu Puranic texts.
+This hardly comes as a surprise, as the state is often referred to as ‘Devbhoomi’, the land of Gods.
+What could be more fitting as the state flower of Devbhoomi than the favorite flower of the Gods?
+In fact, the flower holds significant spiritual importance in many Hindu Puranic texts.

-One of the frequent attributes mentioned of Brahma Kamal in Hindu texts is that of its being ‘life giving’.
-Probably the legend surrounding the birth of Lord Ganesha is the origin of the same.
-When Lord Shiva let the head of an elephant revive his beheaded son Ganesha, Lord Brahma created this flower so that the magically rejuvenating water held in its petals can be sprinkled upon Ganesha.
-This restored him back to life, and the flower was praised by devas as ‘Life-giving’.
-It is interesting to note that even modern science and ancient medicinal practices associate many healing properties with the flower.
+One of the frequent attributes of Brahma Kamal in Hindu texts is that it is considered ‘life-giving’.
+The origin of this association may lie in the legend of the birth of Lord Ganesha.
+When Lord Shiva gave the head of an elephant to revive his beheaded son, Lord Brahma created the Brahma Kamal so that the magically rejuvenating water held in its petals could be sprinkled on Ganesha.
+This restored him to life, and the flower was praised by the devas as being ‘life-giving’.
+It is interesting to note that both modern science and ancient medicinal practices associate many healing properties with the flower.

-Another instance in which Brahmakamal is mentioned is in Ramayana.
-The miraculous healing of Lakshmana following administration of Sanjeevani herb from the fatal injury he suffered in the war was celebrated by devas by showering Brahmakamal flowers.
-It is said these flowers took root in the land presently referred to as Valley of Flowers, and live to this day as remnants of the heavenly miracle.
+Another instance where Brahma Kamal is mentioned is in the Ramayana.
+The miraculous healing of Lakshmana after he was gravely injured in the war was celebrated by the devas, who showered Brahma Kamal flowers.
+It is said that these flowers took root in the land now known as the Valley of Flowers, and continue to live as remnants of the heavenly miracle.

-Brahma Kamal makes its magical appearance in the story of Mahabharata as well.
-Draupadi, the beloved queen of Pandavas who followed them into their exile in the forests, felt continually agonized over the memories of her dishonoring at the hands of Kauravas.
-The intense hardships of forest life also began to affect her.
-On one such evening, she beheld a sight that filled her being with such numinous joy.
-She had seen the blooming of a beautiful golden lotus, the very Brahmakamal.
-Blooming of Brahmakamal is a very rare occurrence; it is believed that the rare souls who get to witness this divine sight would have their wishes fulfilled.
-Brahmakamal blooms at night and stays open only for a few hours.
+Brahma Kamal also makes a magical appearance in the Mahabharata.
+Draupadi, the beloved queen of the Pandavas, who followed them into their exile in the forests, was deeply troubled by the memories of her dishonoring by the Kauravas.
+The intense hardships of forest life also began to take their toll on her.
+One evening, she witnessed a sight that filled her with numinous joy: the blooming of a beautiful golden lotus — the very Brahma Kamal.
+The blooming of Brahma Kamal is a rare occurrence; it is believed that those who witness this divine event will have their wishes fulfilled.
+Brahma Kamal blooms at night and stays open for only a few hours.

 Some Biological Facts of Brahmakamal

-Brahmakamal is endemic to high altitude region of Himalayas.
-The flower enjoys its stature as ‘the king of Himalayan flowers’.
-One finds Brahmakamal growing in mountainous regions with altitudes in the range of 3000-4800 m.
-Its botanical name is Saussurea obvallata, and it belongs to the family of flowering plants termed under Asteraceae.
-The plant grows up to a height of 1 feet or 0.3 m.
-The blooming season of the flowers falls in the mid-monsoon months of July and August.
-The plants of Brahma Kamal become visible between April and October.
-Enclosed by greenish yellow bracts, the purple flower heads of Brahmakamal stay hidden and protected from the cold environ of Himalayas.
-Some of the names natives call this flower include Kon, Kapfu and of course Brahma Kamal.
+Brahma Kamal is endemic to the high-altitude regions of the Himalayas.
+The flower is known as ‘the king of Himalayan flowers’.
+It grows in mountainous regions at altitudes between 3,000 and 4,800 meters.
+Its botanical name is Saussurea obvallata, and it belongs to the Asteraceae family.
+The plant grows up to a height of 1 foot (0.3 meters).
+The blooming season of the flower is during the mid-monsoon months of July and August.
+Brahma Kamal plants become visible between April and October.
+Enclosed by greenish-yellow bracts, the purple flower heads of Brahma Kamal stay hidden and protected from the cold Himalayan environment.
+Some of the names used by locals for this flower include Kon, Kapfu, and of course, Brahma Kamal.

 Confusion of Brahmakamal with Another Flower

-One might come across many instances of people claiming to grow Brahmakamal in their home and witnessing its rare blooming at night.
-Most of these are about another flower called as orchid cactus (epiphyllum oxypetalum), another beautiful flower known for the rare occurrence of its blooming.
-But these aren’t Brahmakamal flowers.
+One might come across instances where people claim to have grown Brahma Kamal in their homes and witnessed its rare blooming at night.
+However, these flowers are most likely another species called orchid cactus (Epiphyllum oxypetalum), a beautiful flower known for its rare nighttime blooming.
+These, however, are not Brahma Kamal flowers.

 Religious Importance of Brahmakamal

-Brahmakamal grows aplenty in the Himalayan regions like Valley of Flowers, Kedarnath, Tungnath, Satopanth Lake, Srikhand Mahadev etc. These spiritual flowers are offered at shrines of Kedarnath and Badrinath.
-Especially during the festival of Nanda Ashtami which occurs around the months of September and October, Brahma Kamal flowers are offered profusely.
+Brahma Kamal is abundant in the Himalayan regions, including the Valley of Flowers, Kedarnath, Tungnath, Satopanth Lake, and Srikhand Mahadev.
+These sacred flowers are offered at the shrines of Kedarnath and Badrinath.
+Especially during the festival of Nanda Ashtami, which occurs around September and October, Brahma Kamal flowers are offered in large numbers.

-The flowers that are offered to the deity are distributed as Prasad among the devotees.
-One can come across the offering of Brahmakamal flowers practiced in the sacred shrines of Yamunotri, Gangotri, Badrinath and Kedarnath.
+The flowers offered to the deity are distributed as Prasad among the devotees.
+One can also see the offering of Brahma Kamal flowers at the sacred shrines of Yamunotri, Gangotri, Badrinath, and Kedarnath.

 Brahmakamal Facing Extinction

-Human intervention has wreaked havoc in the pristine balance of many ecosystems.
-Excessive harvesting of the flowers has led to their survival being threatened in the recent years.
-Some regions where Brahma Kamal flowers are protected include Nanda Devi Biosphere, Askot Wildlife Sanctuary and Kedarnath wildlife sanctuary.
+Human intervention has disrupted the delicate balance of many ecosystems.
+Excessive harvesting of Brahma Kamal flowers has put its survival at risk in recent years.
+Some regions where Brahma Kamal flowers are protected include the Nanda Devi Biosphere, Askot Wildlife Sanctuary, and Kedarnath Wildlife Sanctuary.

-Since the flowers of Brahmakamal fetch high prices in the black market owing to their medicinal properties, these are being plucked and traded by natives.
-If this trend of the Brahma Kamal flowers not being allowed to grow even at very high altitudes continues, the mythical references would only be left of them upon earth.
-Rampant plucking of the flowers for religious purposes and their value in medicinal sciences without allowing them to undergo the natural pollination has led to an overt decline in their numbers by 70%.
-This has been found out by a study conducted by Wildlife Institute of India in the Panch Kedar region.
-Various remedial measures have been suggested which include the need to start a recovery programme, farming the plant species at naturally confined spaces in higher altitude regions like Chamoli, almora, Pithoragarh and Nainital etc.
+Due to the high prices Brahma Kamal flowers fetch on the black market because of their medicinal properties, they are being plucked and traded by locals.
+If this trend continues, where the flowers are not allowed to grow naturally at high altitudes, only their mythical references will remain on earth.
+The rampant plucking of these flowers for religious purposes and their value in medicinal sciences, without allowing them to undergo natural pollination, has led to a 70% decline in their numbers.
+This was revealed by a study conducted by the Wildlife Institute of India in the Panch Kedar region.
+Various remedial measures have been suggested, including starting a recovery program and cultivating the plant species in naturally confined spaces in higher altitude regions such as Chamoli, Uttarkashi, Pithoragarh, and Bageshwar.

 wow! the flower is precious and glorified but I exactly didn’t know the reasons for it.
 Wonderful information.
 Thanks for sharing.